Reggie Stephens (cornerback): College career

 After graduating from Santa Cruz High, Stephens played junior college football at Cabrillo College in Aptos, California.
 He was then accepted to Rutgers University–New Brunswick, where he played college football for the Rutgers Scarlet Knights.
 In his senior year, Stephens won the Homer Hazel Trophy, as MVP of the 1998 Rutgers Scarlet Knights football team, and was named First Team All-Big East by The Football News.
 He played in the East–West Shrine Bowl in January 1999 at Stanford Stadium.

 Professional career

 Stephens played for the NFL's New York Giants between 1999 and 2003.
 During his second season, in 2000, he recorded three interceptions and was a standout special teams player, helping the Giants reach Super Bowl XXXV.

+After Football

+After he retired from playing, Stephens became a youth sports advocate.
+In 2017 he returned to Santa Cruz and founded the Reggie Stephens Foundation.
+The foundation trains boys and girls in baseketball and football.
+Stephens has also been an advisor to the Golden State Storm women's football team.